slint-ui/slint/api/rs/slint/mcu.md

  * Drive the event loop yourself by querying peripherals for input, forwarding that input into computational modules of your application and instructing Slint to render the user interface.

-In Slint the two primary APIs you need to use to accomplish these tasks the [`slint::platform::Platform`] trait as well as the [`slint::Window`] struct.
+In Slint, the two primary APIs you need to use to accomplish these tasks are the [`slint::platform::Platform`] trait as well as the [`slint::Window`] struct.
 In the following sections we are going to cover how to use them and how they integrate into your event loop.

 ### The `Platform` Trait